Who Is Jackie Jackson?

-Born on May 4, 1951, in Gary, Indiana, to Joseph and Katherine Jackson, Jackie Jackson was the oldest of the famous Jackson family.
+Born on May 4, 1951, in Gary, Indiana, to Joseph and Katherine Jackson, Jackie Jackson is the oldest brother and second oldest child of the famous Jackson family.
 He went on to form the Jackson 5 with his brother Michael Jackson and three of their other brothers.

 Musician Jackie Jackson was born Sigmund Esco Jackson on May 4, 1951, in Gary, Indiana, to Joseph and Katherine Jackson.
 Jackie was a member of the group Jackson 5 with his four siblings Michael, Tito, Jermaine and Marlon Jackson.